edgedelta/docs/docs/installation/index.md

 Additionally, a Docker image is available for containerized environments.

-Review the following installaiton documents:
+Review the following installation documents:

 * [Windows](windows.md)
 * [Linux](linux.md)